Hå Municipality: Name

 The municipality (originally the parish) is named after the old Hå farm (Háar or Háir) where the local church priest's parsonage was located.
 The river running past this farm is similarly named the Hååna, meaning the "Hå river".
 It is not known if the river is named after the farm or vice versa.
 The meaning of the original name is uncertain.
 It is possible that it comes from the plural dative case of the word há which means "aftergrass" (the grass that grows after the first crop has been cut down).
 Ti may also come from the word hár which means "rowlock" (possibly referring to the shape of the headland on which the farm is located).

 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Haa with the digraph "aa", and after this reform, the name was spelled Hå, using the letter å instead.

 Coat of arms

 The coat of arms was granted on 5 July 1991.
 The official blazon is "Sable, a winch stand argent."
 (På svart grunn eit sølv vinsjestativ).
 This means the arms have a black field (background) and the charge is a winch stand.
 The winch stand has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 It is a special type of winch that has historically been used in this area to remove stones from the many farm fields.
 The arms were chosen to symbolize the hard living on the rocky soils of the municipality.
 A winch of this type (called a "steinbukk") is used locally for the removal of large stones from the soil for agricultural purposes.
-It's three legs also represent the three previous municipalities of Nærbø, Varhaug, and Ogna that were merged to creat Hå in 1964.
+It's three legs also represent the three previous municipalities of Nærbø, Varhaug, and Ogna that were merged to create Hå Municipality in 1964.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Hå.
+The Church of Norway has three parishes (sokn) within Hå Municipality.
 It is part of the Jæren prosti (deanery) in the Diocese of Stavanger.